 3. Do Not Expose Yourself On The Sun

-For the first few days, expect your tattoo to be very sore and you may experience a feeling of a moderate to severe sunburn.
-Going out on the sun unless completely necessary will make the entire experience unpleasant.
+For the first few days, expect your tattoo to be very sore and you may experience a feeling of moderate to severe sunburn.
+Going out in the sun unless completely necessary will make the entire experience unpleasant.

 The strong and damaging UV rays may cause your skin to blister and may also bleach the colors on your tattoo so it is best to keep your tattoo covered with breathable clothes while it’s healing.

 Even after your tattoo has healed, the sun can still contribute to fading the colors, so it is always recommendable to use a high SPF to protect your tattoo.